The Bowery Boys: Transition from theaters to television

-There was still a demand for the Bowery Boys comedies -- they were useful fillers on double-feature programs and kiddie matinées, and drive-ins used them extensively.
+There was still a demand for the Bowery Boys comedies in theaters; they were useful fillers on double-feature programs and kiddie matinées, and drive-ins used them extensively.
 Allied Artists had been offering a backlog of Bowery Boys titles all along, reminding exhibitors that older titles were still available from local exchanges.
 After the series concluded with In the Money, Allied Artists began a formal reissue program, continuing to release the films seasonally.
 The first of the reissues was Blues Busters (1950), which returned to theaters in 1958.
 Theaters continued to play Bowery Boys features well into the 1960s.